-\Long-term expected real rates of return may vary depending on risk tolerance.
+^{}Long-term expected real rates of return may vary depending on risk tolerance.

-Discount Rate - The single discount rates are based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 2.45%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 28, 2020.
+Discount Rate - The single discount rates are based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 1.92%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2021.
 Based on the stated assumptions and the projection of cash flows for each fiscal year ended, the plan's insurance fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on Insurance Plan investments was applied to all periods of the projected benefit payments paid from the retirement plan.
 However, the cost associated with the implicit subsidy will not be paid out of the Plan's trust.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.
-The projection of cash flows used to determine the single discount rate assumes that funds receive the required employer contributions each future year, as determined by the current funding policy established in Statute as last amended by House Bill 362 (passed 2018) that applies to CERS.
+The projection of cash flows used to determine the single discount rate assumes that funds receive the required employer contributions each future year, as determined by the current funding policy, as most recently revised by House Bill 8, passed during the 2021 legislative session.
+The assumed future employer contributions reflect the provisions of house Bill 362(passed during the 2018 legislative session) which limit the increase to the employer contribution rates to 12% over the prior fiscal year through June 30, 2028, for CERS plans.